-TOM Tell me again why I'm giving up my life for your life?
+Tell me again why I<m giving up my life for your life?
 Are you that much better than me?

-SIMON You're not giving up your whole life.
+You're not giving up your whole life.
 Just nine months.

-TOM Just nine months? (laughing hysterically) Look at me!
-In just five months, I've gone from up and coming architect to - for god's sake, man, I have no car, no job, no apartment SIMON No savings?
-TOM Not any more.
+Just nine months? (laughing hysterically) Look at me!
+In just five months, I've gone from up and coming architect to - for god's sake, man, I have no car, no job, no apartment -

+No savings?

+Not any more.
 Paying for all this cleaned me out!
 It's not like I planned on supporting someone else.

-He looks at Simon pointedly.
-SIMON Well there's not a lot I can do at this point, is there. (beat) And it's not exactly my fault. (beat) Can't you collect unemployment?
-He half nods at his laptop.
-TOM Loss of job has to be "through no fault of your own".
-SIMON But it wasn't your fault.
-TOM They won't see it that way. (beat) Besides I'd have to prove every two weeks that I'm able and available for work.
+(He looks at Simon pointedly.)

+Well there's not a lot I can do at this point, is there. (pause) And it's not exactly my fault. (pause) Can't you collect unemployment?

+(Tom half nods at his laptop) Loss of job has to be "through no fault of your own".

+But it wasn't your fault.

+TOM They won't see it that way. (pause) Besides I'd have to prove every two weeks that I'm able and available for work.

 SIMON Well, can't you get medicare or something?

-TOM I'm not ill.
+I'm not ill.
 I'm not injured.

-SIMON They should have another category.
+They should have another category.

-TOM Like what?
+Like what?
 Name one medical condition other than illness or injury that requires an extended absence from paid employment.

-He can't.
+(He can't.
 They're men.
-Pregnancy doesn't even occur to them (nor, consequently, the need/importance of maternity benefits...).
+Pregnancy doesn't even occur to them (nor, consequently, the need/importance of maternity benefits...)

-TOM (CONT'D) And I don't qualify for disability because the condition has to last at least a year and/or end in death.
+And I don't qualify for disability because the condition has to last at least a year and/or end in death.

-He hits the laptop and falls back onto the bed.

-TOM (CONT'D) So what the fuck am I supposed to live on?
+(He hits the laptop and falls back onto the bed.)
+So what the fuck am I supposed to live on?